duleorlovic/blog/_posts/2015-11-09-rails-testing.md

     user
     # or
     association :user
-    # if you want that user is build but not save to database
+    # if you want that user is built but not save to database
     association :user, strategy: :build
     # you can define class and additional attributes
     association :updated_by, factory: :user, name: "Admin User"